DeDop/dedop-conda/README.md

     ...
     dedop --help

+### Remaining problems & TODOs

+* Must upload the package to a public Anaconda channel

 ## Anaconda installer

+### Building the installer

-Warning: there is still an absolute (Windows!) path in `installer/construct.yaml` which will remain until we have uploaded the DeDop Conda package to a public repository.
+*Warning: there is still an absolute (Windows!) path in `installer/construct.yaml` which will remain until we have uploaded the DeDop Conda package to a public repository.*

 Install `constructor` in your root Miniconda: